stnolting/neorv32/README.md

 The NEORV32 Processor is a **customizable microcontroller-like system on chip (SoC)** built around the NEORV32 [RISC-V](https://riscv.org/) CPU that is written in **platform-independent VHDL**.
 The processor is intended as auxiliary controller in larger SoC designs or as tiny and customized microcontroller.
-The project is intended to work _out of the box_ and targets FPGA / RISC-V beginners as well as experienced users.
+The project is intended to work _out of the box_ and targets digital design / RISC-V beginners as well as experienced users.

 ![neorv32 Overview](docs/figures/neorv32_processor.png)